Skip to main content

 • Lane-specific on-time performance, not network-wide averages that hide how a carrier actually runs your corridor.

-• Accessorial schedules, increasingly decisive as accessorials climb to 20 to 30 percent of spend.
+• Accessorial schedules, increasingly decisive as accessorials become a larger share of the bill.

 • Contract vs. tariff rate applicability on each lane.